We make sure people are at the heart of everything we do.

-Apply for New Zealand based Cabin Crew positions.
+Apply for New Zealand based Cabin CrewOpens in a new tab or window positions.

-When positions are available, we advertise them on our Qantas Careers and LinkedIn pages.
+When positions are available, we advertise them on our Qantas CareersOpens in a new tab or window and LinkedInOpens in a new tab or window pages.
 If you’re interested in a rewarding and challenging career as a cabin crew member we encourage you to submit an application when positions become available at your preferred base.

 You’ll be asked to submit an up-to-date resume and answer a short questionnaire around the requirements of the role so please ensure you review the required skills, experience and requirements before submitting an application.
 From here, your resume and answers will be reviewed.
 If you’re successful, we’ll be in touch to advise you of next steps.
 In most instances, successful applicants will be required to attend one of our assessment days and we’ll provide you with more information about what to expect and what to bring with you on the day.

 For those candidates who are successful following our assessment day, we’ll then require satisfactory references, background checks and a medical assessment and clearance.

 Can I apply for a base that isn't currently advertised?